jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 ```

 - Can use any valid string for `desiredName`
-- A `formula` gives a path to a feild, or a method to calculate the desired value
+- A `formula` gives a path to a field, or a method to calculate the desired value
 - `formula` is often a `fieldCode`, `fieldName`, or `fieldId`.
 - If the field has a space, surround it with `[...]` brackets.